RichardSilveira/SimpleUsersAPI.NodeJS.Express/README.md

 [Apicurio - How a OpenAPI GUI can help us](public/apicurioide.jpg)

 Now, we can check and test our API through the link `http://localhost:4000/v1/api-docs/`

+### Migrate the Users microservice to AWS in smalls Linux Machines - *v5.0.0*

+Steps to move forward till reach a production-ready infraestructure

+- First, launch your ec2, install everything needed and copy your app to it and let your app up and running
+- I'll need to talk about Baked/Golden AMI (delete your app, create an AMI and create launch an instance from it and deploy your app again (by simple file copying))

+- Delete all your app folder entirelly again, and the configure CodeDeploy
+- At CodeDeploy, talk about let it running locally for tests
+    - Talk about CodeDeploy not developer-friendly service (e.g. needed to install cloudwatch agent to check the logs)
+        - main reason for need to install it locally, though

+- Once working properly, create your CodeDeploy enviroment via AWS Console (SingleInstance)
+    - Permissions settings
+    - CodeDeploy Agent installed through EC 2 UserData (not in AMI directly 'cause is region specific and CodeDeploy Agent updates, AWS recommendations)

+- When your Single Instance with CodeDeploy is working properly, then move to the next topic, Auto-Scaling + ELB
+- CodeDeploy - Create a new Distribution for the new ASG + ELB settings (remember how tagging is important here)

+_TODO: It worth talk about AWS WAF?_
+_TODO: It worth talk about AWS CloudFront Distributions for EC 2?_

+_TODO: Show off Route 53 routing policies and how they can be used in Global distributed applications (Blue/Green deployments in Croos-Region app distributions - less usual (maybe using weighted routin and Failover for Disaster Recovery)_ (Notes only will be enough)
+    // To such thing, it's important to work with CloudFormation, talk a little about it (Cross-Region distribution)

+_TODO: Add CodeBuild (CI/CD) at least for integration tests (hitting the database)_ - But not so important...